 sidebar-image-2 Image

 Transnational criminal networks operate through complex, agile modus operandi, holding significant power and influence through their networks.
 They are sophisticated in the way they work, enabled by access to substantial funds and their ability to leverage technology advances.
-They are often involved in multiple form of criminal activity – from illegal trade, to movement of drugs, money laundering and arms smuggling.
+They are often involved in multiple forms of criminal activity – from illegal trade, to movement of drugs, money laundering and arms smuggling.

 Countering Trafficking in Persons